Overview

 LONG-TERM HOLDING

-extreme circumstances, we may be forced to sell a fund completely within a year of buying it.
-Fund positions may
+circumstances, we may be forced to sell a fund completely within a year of buying it.
+Fund positions may be trimmed to

-we decide to sell.
-We do not guarantee the future performance of the account or any specific level of performance,
+decide to sell.
+We do not guarantee the future performance of the account or any specific level of performance, the success

-the success of any investment decision or strategy we may use, or the success of the overall management of the
+of any investment decision or strategy we may use, or the success of the overall management of the account.
+The Client

 STRATEGIC ASSET ALLOCATION